 Canadians’ waste reduction efforts

 That demand for corporate responsibility was most prominent among younger Canadians.
-Nearly half (49%) of Gen Z said that sustainability is more the responsibility of corporations than individuals, compared to less than a quarter (23%) of Boomers.
+Nearly half (49%) of Gen Z said that sustainability is more the responsibility of corporations than individuals, compared to less than a quarter (23%) of boomers.

 Additionally, women are 10% more likely than men to prefer repairing an item, but less likely to know it’s an option.